 Kara Jakse leads bird walks for the Land Trust and volunteers surveying birds at Land Trust protected lands.
 She has worked on many bird-related projects for East Cascades Audubon Society including capping outhouse vents to prevent birds from falling into the vault, collecting mosquitoes to test for West Nile Virus as part of a Sage Grouse study, and helping to build a bird blind at Cabin Lake.
 Kara also enjoys hiking and kayaking (with her binoculars, of course).

-Aaron Jenkins has resided in Central Oregon since 2018 and has enjoyed volunteering with great local organizations Deschutes Land Trust and East Cascades Audubon Society.
+Aaron Jenkins has resided in Central Oregon since 2018 and has enjoyed volunteering with great local organizations Deschutes Land Trust and East Cascades Bird Alliance.
 In recent years, he worked seasonal positions conducting avian point count surveys in the U.S. West.
 Prior, he was the economist for the Oregon Department of Fish & Wildlife.
 In addition to birding, he loves learning about flora and other fauna, cross-country skiing, hiking/backpacking, and gravel biking.
 Aaron leads bird walks for the Land Trust.

 Kolby Kirk is a writer, artist, photographer, and outdoorsman.
 His passion for the outdoors inspired him to become an Oregon Master Naturalist in 2012.
 He never hikes without carrying a journal to record both personal reflections as well as the natural wonders encountered along the trail.
 In 2011, he hiked for five months on the Pacific Crest Trail covering most of California by foot. h her binoculars, of course).